kubeideas/denytor/README.md

 ## Kubernetes installation

-This application is intended to be schedule in kubernetes using a cronjob which keep TOR exit nodes IP list up-to-date.
+This application is intended to be scheduled in kubernetes using a cronjob which keep TOR exit nodes IP list up-to-date.

 Go to directory [ `deploy` ] and apply commands bellow: